Attractive small trees with feathery foliage and fluffy flowers.

 Albizias, often known as Silk Trees, originated in central and eastern Asia, and are part of the Mimosa family.

-They feature feathery fern-like leaves, which may be green or bronze, and often with attractive autumn colour.
+They feature feathery fern-like leaves, which may be green or bronze, often taking on attractive autumn colours.

 The flowers are produced over the summer, usually feathered or fluffy, and very pretty.